The Golden Lampstand

 - Heavenly pattern : The tabernacle pattern shown on the mountain is later interpreted as an earthly copy related to heavenly realities.

-Exodus 25:31-40 contributes to the biblical pattern of God providing light in the place of His presence.
+Exodus 25:31-40 contributes to the biblical pattern of God providing light in the place of his presence.
 Yet the lampstand itself does not remove sin or give final access to God.
-The larger sanctuary pattern points forward to Christ, the true light who reveals God, overcomes darkness, and brings His people into fellowship with God through His saving work.
+The larger sanctuary pattern points forward to Christ, the true light who reveals God, overcomes darkness, and brings his people into fellowship with God through his saving work.